-Healthy, intact grazing lands sustain communities in the rural U.S., whose livelihoods and way of life depends on 770,000 cattle operations, over 90% of which are family-operated ranches and farms. © Blake Gordon

-An icon or America's grassiands, the greater praine-cnicken makes its nome in the Great Plains, but its numbers are declining.
+Healthy, intact grazing lands sustain communities in the rural U.S., whose livelihoods and way of life depends on 770,000 cattle operations, over 90% of which are family-operated ranches and farms. © Blake Gordon in the Great Plains, but its numbers are declining.
 Many ranchers manage their pastures to provide habitat for the species, which also makes good foraging for their cattle. © Harvey Payne